BFUSA statement in response to the Fed Is Best post about one family's tragic loss

-The decision to supplement is a delicate one.
+The decision to supplement is delicate.
 Infant formula changes the infant’s gut.
-It can also negatively impact the establishment of the mother’s milk supply, thus effecting long term breastfeeding success.
-Practitioners must carefully weigh the risks and benefits of this decision.
+It can also negatively impact the establishment of the mother’s milk supply, thus affecting long term breastfeeding success.
+Practitioners and mothers should carefully weigh the risks and benefits of this decision.

 We would like to point out how the Baby-Friendly Guidelines and Evaluation Criteria indicate ways to provide lactation support to mother infant pairs with feeding difficulties:

 “Health care professionals should assess the mother’s breastfeeding techniques and, if needed, should demonstrate appropriate breastfeeding positioning and attachment with the mother and infant, optimally within 3 hours and no later than 6 hours after birth.
 Prior to discharge, breastfeeding mothers should be educated on basic breastfeeding practices, including:

 2) how to maintain lactation for exclusive breastfeeding for about 6 months,

 3) criteria to assess if the infant is getting enough breast milk,

 4) how to express, handle, and store breast milk, including manual expression, and